Eczema Myths & The Facts

 Fact: Bleach baths are very safe when used in the right way.
 They decrease germs sitting on skin with eczema.

-Using the right bleach and the right amount is important - check When and how to use bleach baths for your child with eczema.
+Using the right bleach and the right amount is important.

 Myth: You should not go swimming